 Regardless of which scale you buy, make sure that it will be kept properly calibrated and maintained to ensure the highest degree of accuracy.

 Ease of Use

 Well-designed livestock scales should be easy to use, including the easy loading and unloading of animals.
-An user-friendly interface and features that can make the weighing process as smooth and straightforward as possible is also important.
+A user-friendly interface and features that can make the weighing process as smooth and straightforward as possible are also important.

 Speed of Reading

 The time it takes to get an accurate measurement may not matter to everyone but depending on your herd size and how frequently you are planning on taking measurements, it may be a big deal.
 Even saving as little as 5-10 seconds each time you take a reading can soon start to add up.

 Some livestock scales come packed with advanced date features.
 Some of these features are unnecessary for most and will only serve to drive the cost of the scale up, especially if you already use other methods for record keeping.
 Other farmers, however, may see the benefit in them.

 Features may include a scale memory indicator memory that is able to store an animal’s weight along with its visual tag or electronic id number; and electronic ID (EID) reader interface; advanced data storage capabilities like pregnancy status and body condition score; and wireless Bluetooth interface for real-time weighing from afar.

 While most farmers will be happy to buy and use stock livestock scales as they come, others may require a bit more customization to better fit their requirements.
 These may include things like the addition of gates, load bars, ramped ends, and wheels, as well as tailoring the platform size and capacity to better suit their needs.

 Wash-Down and Cleaning Capabilities